top of page

 "UNCLE JOE" HOLDWAY

-He had no interest in cooking and dined out for nearly every meal, becoming a regular at restaurants that treated him well and delivered consistent quality.
-His loyalty to the establishments that earned his trust is a lasting reminder of what hospitality can and should feel like.
-His example continues to inspire our team at J.C.
-Holdway as we strive to create an experience that is welcoming, thoughtful, and unforgettable.
+He had little interest in cooking and dined out for nearly every meal, becoming a loyal regular at restaurants that treated him well and delivered consistent quality.
+His loyalty to the establishments that earned his trust remains a lasting reminder of what hospitality can and should feel like.
+His example continues to guide our team at J.C.
+Holdway as we strive to create an experience that is welcoming, thoughtful, and enduring.

 HOSPITALITY PHILOSOPHY

 Hospitality at J.C.
 Holdway begins with a simple goal: to make guests feel comfortable and cared for.
 We work each day to create an atmosphere that reflects the warmth of East Tennessee.
-Our team approaches service with attention and sincerity, offering a thoughtful experience without formality or pretense.
-We believe that hospitality depends on how we treat one another behind the scenes, and when the team feels supported and respected, that feeling naturally reaches the dining room.
+Our team approaches service with attentiveness and sincerity, offering a thoughtful experience without formality or pretense.

 SOURCING & APPALACHIAN ROOTS